kyle-avrett/website/README.md

 just dev
 ```

 That runs API and frontend dev recipes in parallel.
-Both recipes run their checks first.
+Both recipes run `all` first, so setup, format, lint, typecheck, and test run before servers start.

 Manual frontend: